soniclidi/newkit/README.md

 # newkit
-newkit for new project using spring boot and spring security
+newkit for project using springboot and spring security